VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 ```

-_7. Gett All Messages:__You have to  get  all friend request first before accepting friend request using followin
+_22. Gett All Messages:__You can also get all messages that are belongs to you ir-respective group or friend messages.

 ```
 public void getAllMessages(final String username,